franciscoxavier04/pm-BIM/docs/contributions-guide/give-back-to-community/README.md

 ## Join our community

 Be part of the conversation! **Join us in our weekly team call** and share how you use OpenProject in your team or organization.
-It’s a great opportunity to connect with others, exchange ideas, and contribute to the ongoing development of OpenProject.